 Swan: But I still believe Gold would be the right choice.
+A joint venture partner is a crucial element for success of the project.
 I don't want the project for your precious head office building to run into any trouble.

-Diamond: I don't think you should worry.
-Black is our important client, and you can safely assume that Black will never be in trouble.
+Diamond: I agree with the importance of a partner, but I don't think you should worry.

+Black is our important client and we will continue our support to Black, so you can safely assume that Black will never be in trouble.